Language: EN

 counter.increment(); // Output after 1 second: 1

-In this example, the lambda function in setTimeout retains the this context of the Counter object, allowing this.number to refer to the property of the object instead of a different context.
+In this example, the lambda function in setTimeout retains the this context of the Counter object, allowing this.number to refer to the property of the object rather than a different context.

 Limitations